Blackjack Card Values:

 All three face cards are worth 10 points each.
 A Jack, a Queen, and a King are all interchangeable in terms of hand value.
 Paired with any other 10-value card, they're functionally identical.

-This is important for probability: in a standard 52-card deck, there are 16 cards worth 10 (four 10s + four Jacks + four Queens + four Kings).
-That’s roughly 30.8% of the deck.
-Nearly one out of every three cards you’ll see is a 10-value card.
+In a standard 52-card deck, there are 16 cards worth 10 (four 10s + four Jacks + four Queens + four Kings).
+That's roughly 30.8% of the deck — nearly one out of every three cards.
 That concentration is why the basic strategy chart so often assumes the next card will be a 10.

 The Ace: 1 or 11